jnhwkim/academic-kickstart/content/publication/kim2017codraw.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["4"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *arXiv preprint arXiv:1712.05558*"
+publication = "In *ACL*"
-publication_short = "In *arXiv*"
+publication_short = "In *the 56th Annual Meeting of the Association for Computational Linguistics*"

 # Abstract and optional shortened version.
-abstract = "In this work, we propose a goal-driven collaborative task that contains vision, language, and action in a virtual environment as its core components.
-Specifically, we develop a collaborative `Image Drawing' game between two agents, called CoDraw.
+abstract = "In this work, we propose a goal-driven collaborative task that combines language, perception, and action.
+Specifically, we develop a Collaborative image-Drawing game between two agents, called CoDraw.
 Our game is grounded in a virtual world that contains movable clip art objects.
-Two players, Teller and Drawer, are involved.
-The Teller sees an abstract scene containing multiple clip arts in a semantically meaningful configuration, while the Drawer tries to reconstruct the scene on an empty canvas using available clip arts.
-The two players communicate via two-way communication using natural language.
-We collect the CoDraw dataset of ~10K dialogs consisting of 138K messages exchanged between a Teller and a Drawer from Amazon Mechanical Turk (AMT).
-We analyze our dataset and present three models to model the players' behaviors, including an attention model to describe and draw multiple clip arts at each round.
-The attention models are quantitatively compared to the other models to show how the conventional approaches work for this new task.
-We also present qualitative visualizations." abstract_short = "In this work, we propose a goal-driven collaborative task that contains vision, language, and action in a virtual environment as its core components.
-Specifically, we develop a collaborative `Image Drawing' game between two agents, called CoDraw.
-We collect the CoDraw dataset of ~10K dialogs consisting of 138K messages exchanged between a Teller and a Drawer from Amazon Mechanical Turk (AMT)."
+The game involves two players: a Teller and a Drawer.
+The Teller sees an abstract scene containing multiple clip art pieces in a semantically meaningful configuration, while the Drawer tries to reconstruct the scene on an empty canvas using available clip art pieces.
+The two players communicate with each other using natural language.
+We collect the CoDraw dataset of ~10K dialogs consisting of ~138K messages exchanged between human players.
+We define protocols and metrics to evaluate learned agents in this testbed, highlighting the need for a novel crosstalk evaluation condition which pairs agents trained independently on disjoint subsets of the training data.
+We present models for our task and benchmark them using both fully automated evaluation and by having them play the game live with humans."

 # Featured image thumbnail (optional)
 image_preview = ""